 We have added a figure, as suggested (new Figure 1). - Page 8, line 5: Could the authors expand more on the assumption that the up/down state is independent of the in/out state?
 Not sure if this was explored in the simulations.
 Would this really hold in practice?

 The assumption should hold in practice because animals will be unaware of whether they are in or out of the searched strip.
-We have changed the wording from
+We have changed the wording from:

 “Assuming that the up/down state is independent of the in/out state, the matrix of transition probabilities between these states at time separation t is the Kronecker …”

-to
+to:

 “We assume that the up/down state is independent of the in/out state, which is reasonable because animals do not know whether they are in or out of the strip.
 The matrix of transition probabilities between these states at time separation t is then the Kronecker..” - Page 10, line 6: I couldn't quite understand what is meant by "there are additional observations on the time delay t between detection by the first and second observers"?